 After tea, your private New Orleans’ carriage awaits!
 Your “buggy ride” through the French Quarter drops you back at the doorstep of the Royal Sonesta and offers an excellent overview of this iconic neighborhood.
 The perfect ending to a truly quintessential New Orleans day.

 Sunday, March 24

 Houmas House & Gardens

-This morning after breakfast we travel across the Mississippi River for a visit to the most celebrated plantation garden in the country, Houmas House Plantation & Gardens.
+This morning we travel across the Mississippi River for a visit to the most celebrated plantation garden in the country, Houmas House Plantation & Gardens.
 Here we will experience the splendor of the "Sugar Palace" which was first the hunting ground of the Houmas Indians and later part of a land grant from Louis XIV, King of France.

 We have a memorable day planned, one that is exclusive to Huron Tours and designed especially for our travelers by event liaison Cecily Boudreaux.

 Our time at Houmas House begins with a self-guided visit to the new ‘Great River Road & Steamboat Museum’.
 The museum tells the story of life on the Mississippi during the height of the Plantation era, concentrating on the area between Baton Rouge and the mouth of the Mississippi.
 The museum also includes a walkway and bridge leading to a promenade atop the levee that affords us the opportunity to spend some time strolling alongside Old Man River.